fahadmapari/tss-gaming-server/readme.md

 - you can also get specific tournaments from it. upcoming, completed, ongoing like this

 `/tournament/list?status=upcoming`

+- tournaments can also be filtered between dates two dates using `dateFrom` and `dateTo` parameters

+`/tournament/list?dateFrom=Thu May 27 2021 02:15:59 GMT+0530 (India Standard Time)&dateTo=Thu May 30 2021 02:15:59 GMT+0530 (India Standard Time)`

+if `dateTo` is not provided only 1 day tournaments will be returned.

 all query parameters are optional